wasqez/task/README.md

 *Drag to re-order "Math" field on top of the row.
 *Pres Save

-Add new content Article and input math operation in Math field.
+Add new content Article
+Add Title and test math operation in Math field.
 (+,-,*,/)
+Save

+On Default Display do mouse hover to se result.
+#######